2009 - 2018

 In combat and in training we must always evolve.

 Yet most martial arts are exactly that – history, fossils.
 "Master so and so did it this way."
 So what!
 Who cares?
 That was then, this is now.
 Time changes, circumstances change.
 And change we must if we wish to adapt and survive.

-In Krav Maga we adapt techniques from other arts to form a practical system of self defense.
-He was not Moses delivering the Ten Commandments.
+In Krav Maga we adapt techniques from other styles to form a practical system of self-defense.
+The founder was not Moses delivering the Ten Commandments.
 The style is not written in stone, it must continue to evolve.
-We are not creating a museum to his style or to that of anybody else's.
+We are not creating a museum to this style or to that of anybody else's.
 We carry forward the concept of real self defense.

 Often I will come home to Israel from trips abroad and show Itay Gil techniques that are being taught in Krav Maga schools in America, or in other related Israeli styles.
 He will say, "Yes, I learned those techniques many years ago, they used to teach it that way, but good men died while using those techniques.
 So they were dropped and replaced with better techniques."

 Therefore I decided never to spend a lot of money on making DVD's.
-Keep 'em cheap, update them often.
+Keep 'them cheap, update them often.
 So they will be less polished, who cares.
-A true student will not care if the lighting is not so good, he will still see the technique, and the whole thing will only cost him 10 dollars, not $49.95.
+A true student will not care if the lighting is not so good, he will still see the technique, and the whole thing will only cost him just a few dollars.

 Over the years we have changed some techniques, dropped some techniques totally, fine-tuned others and have continued to evolve.
 This is the true martial arts way.
 This is what Bruce Lee believed in and this is our policy at IKI.

 In Krav Maga techniques and strategies evolve.
 One approach we no longer use is Side Stepping Defense

 Start Your Training Today

 Personal Training - If you are interested in personal Krav Maga training please contact us on the form below.
 We can send an instructor to you.